notori0us/dotfiles/README.rst

 as

 Version controlling dotfiles is a great idea, allowing others to share and use your configurations.
+Please, however, be wary of verbatim copying.
+These settings are tailored toward myself.

 Copyright (C) 2013 Chris Wallace